a-ksharma/a-ksharma/README.md

 # Hi there, I'm Ayush Kumar Sharma 👋

 Welcome to my GitHub profile!
-This repository is a special one — it helps me showcase who I am, what I work on, and where I'm heading.
-Think of it as my developer portfolio on GitHub itself.
+This special repository serves as a dynamic snapshot of who I am as a developer — highlighting my skills, current projects, and future goals.
+It's more than just code; it's a living portfolio that reflects my journey, passion, and growth in the tech world.

 ---